jillesca/nso-restconf-dns-example/README.md

 ### Setup environment variables

-Set environment variables required.

 > if you run this example outside of the playground, make sure `$NCS_DIR` points to the NSO directory.
 Adjust `NCS_RUN_DIR` and `$REPO_DIR` to your environment.

+The [Makefile](Makefile) checks all the environment variables are set, any env var missing will cause the Makefile to fail.

 ```bash
 export NCS_RUN_DIR=~/nso-lab-rundir
 export REPO_DIR=~/src/nso-restconf-dns-example
 ```

-The [Makefile](Makefile) checks all the environment variables are set, any env var missing will cause the Makefile to fail.

 Source the `ncsrc` file.